Our guide will cover…

 One of the common and significant operational performance indicators for SEO would be to monitor how many Search Engine Result Page (SERP) cannibals you have on page 2.
 Usually, if you have two of your own site URLs competing for the same keyword on the 2nd page of Google’s results, the chances are the content should be merged or one of the pages need to be de-optimised, in order to get back onto the 1st page of Google.
 Either way, your dashboard can tell you well you’re doing on this problem over time:

-From the above, you can see from the Artios dashboard how many of your keywords are being cannibalised on Page 2 of Google’s SERPs.
+From the above dashboard, you can see how many of your keywords are being cannibalised on Page 2 of Google’s SERPs.

 Understanding Google Core Updates